-The first class of this series will introduce the basic structures and principals of floral design.
-Students will learn how to select roses for freshness and color, how to properly use the florist knife and why it is important, and how to clean and condition roses to help the flower last as long as possible.
-Students will accomplish and learn the ‘Criss-Cross’ technique with hard-stemmed roses.
-This technique is an essential design mechanic in most design styles.
-This class will overall teach students how to make a graphic bouquet where the stems are an important part of the design.
+The first class of this series will introduce the basic structures and principles of floral design using one of the most common flowers; roses.
+Students will learn how to select roses (and other flowers) for freshness and color, how to properly use the florist knife and why it is important and how to clean and condition flowers to help the flower last as long as possible.
+Students will accomplish and learn modern styled ‘twist’ technique with hard-stemmed roses.
+This technique is an essential design mechanic for most florists and can be done with a variety of flowers to pull off a very sophisticated design.

-After working with mono-floral (single type of flower) designs, this class will discuss the methods of combining different types of flowers together for centerpieces.
-Design concepts including size, proportion and balance will be discussed.
-Conditioning harder stems such as hydrangea and other seasonal elements will be introduced.
+After working with mono-floral (single type of flower) designs, this class will discuss the methods of combining different varieties of flowers together for centerpieces.
+Design concepts including size, proportion, vase choice and balance will be worked through.

 Class Four is a fresh and contemporary take on a traditional look- the Hand Tied Bouquet, which is a popular and necessary mechanic in floral design.
-Students will learn the principals of this design style and how the look can be reminiscent of a Dutch still life painting.
+Students will learn the principles of this design style and how the look can be reminiscent of a Dutch still life painting.
 Focusing on mechanics, the class will learn how to construct a hand tied bouquet and how to evenly distribute elements with stems going in the same direction.
-Students will learn which flowers are suitable, how to condition those flowers for longevity, and how to create an organized, balanced and beautiful hand tied bouquet.
+Students will learn which flowers are suitable, how to choose flowers/colors that are harmonious, how to condition each variety of flower for longevity and how to create an organized, balanced and beautiful hand tied bouquet.

 The Introductory Series is designed to be taken as a series of four classes, and is the first four classes of our Intensive Series.